Learn how to make your own cold-process shampoo bars in this post, including an easy recipe.

 Then set the soap mold aside where it won't be disturbed - and be sure it's out of reach of children and pets, please!

 Let it set undisturbed for 24 hours or longer before removing the soap log from the mold.
-At that time you can cut it into bars or let it harden for another day before cutting.
+At that time you can cut it into bars or let it harden for an extra day before cutting.

 As I said before, I found it better to allow my shampoo bars to rest in the mold for an extra day, and then I waited an additional day before cutting it into bars.